Mauranne-lg/Mauranne-lg/README.md

 ### Hi there 👋 I'm Mauranne, web developer

- :gear: Learned Angular and Java at the Wild Code School of Lyon in 2021, then worked as a web developper for 3 years using Python/Django and VueJS at Hashbang.<br>
+ :gear: After 4 years as a project manager in non-profit organisations, I decided to learn programmation.
+I started by learning Angular and Java at the Wild Code School of Lyon in 2021, then worked as a web developper for 3 years using Python/Django and VueJS at Hashbang.
+I'm currently working as a back-end python web developer.<br>
- 🌱 Interested in social impact digital services and green IT.
+ 🌱 Interested in products with social or environmental impact and green IT.

 ## 🛠️ Languages & Tools: